trickydickie/microsoft-graph-docs/concepts/windowsupdates-enroll.md

 HTTP/1.1 202 Accepted
 ```

 You can unregister a device from the service completely by deleting the device object.
-When a device is unregistered, it is automatically unenrolled from management by the service for all update categories and removed from all deployment audiences.
+When a device is unregistered, it is automatically unenrolled from management by the service for all update categories and removed from all deployment audiences and updatable asset groups.

 ### Request